microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Add a margin

-A teaching tip can have a margin added by setting the Margin property.
-When a teaching tip is attached to a UI element, a margin will move it away from the UI element it is pointing to.
-When a teaching tip is not attached to anything, a margin will move it away from the side of the app window it is positioned towards.
+You can control how far the teach tip is set apart from its target using the Margin property.
+Margin has four values – left, right, top, and bottom – so only the relevant values are used.
+For example, if the target is left of the teaching tip, the Margin.Left will be used.
+If the teaching tip has no target, the Margin’s Right and Bottom can be used to space it from the bottom right corner of the window.

+The following example shows an untargeted tip with the Margin’s Left/Top/Right/Bottom all set to 80.

 XAML
 ```XAML